aces/Loris-MRI/docs/scripts_md/UnexpectedValueException.md

 Default representation of this exception when used in a string context.
 Among other things, the returned string will be used for uncaught exceptions that make a script die.

-Note that the returned string can be useful for debugging purposes when trying to diagnose why a particular SQL statement did not execute successfully.
+RETURN: string representation of this exception.

 # TO DO